A mirror theorem for multi-root stacks and applications: Introduction

 \begin{conj} Let $\beta$ be a curve class of $X$ with $d_i:=D_i\cdot \beta>0$ for $i\in \{1,\ldots, n\}$.
 The following identity is true:

 \end{conj}

 We can allow more interior markings on both sides of Equation (\ref{eqn-conj-snc}) as well.
 Note that the original conjecture of \cite{vGR} is a special case of our conjecture when $|I_j|=1$ for all $j$.
 The local mirror theorem relevant to this conjecture is also well-known.
 However there is no known mirror theorem for log Gromov-Witten invariants.
+Furthermore, Dhruv Ranganathan and Navid Nabijou recently discovered some counter-examples which show that neither Conjecture \ref{conj-snc} nor Conjecture \ref{conj:log_local} is true in fully generality.

-Instead, we will consider it from a different perspective.
+Instead of considering log invariants, we will consider it from a different perspective.
 We conjecture the following relation between local invariants and orbifold invariants. \begin{conj} Let $\beta$ be a curve class of $X$ with $d_i:=D_i\cdot \beta>0$ for $i\in \{1,\ldots, n\}$.
 The following identity is true: